fultonj/antelope/docs/hci.md

 ### Update the Control Plane to use Ceph

-Use the [data plane ceph overlay](../crs/control_plane/overlay/ceph) with kustomize and `sed` to swap in the correct FSID.
+Use the [data plane ceph overlay](../crs/control_plane/overlay/ceph) with kustomize and `sed` (to swap in the correct FSID) to update the existing control plane.

 ```
 pushd ~/antelope/crs/